multigcs/riocore/riocore/plugins/spi/README.md

 # spi
-for direct connection to Raspberry-PI or over UDB2SPI-Bridges
+for direct connections to Raspberry-PI or over UDB2SPI-Bridges

 spi interface for host comunication